thanasiskantas/Control-UROP-Summer-2022/README.md

 # Control-UROP-Summer-2022
-The project report for the Undergraduate Research done at Imperial College London at applying state feedback on a 2-DoF Quadrotor using a 7D state space representation
+The project report for the Undergraduate Research done in the summer of 2022 at Imperial College London.
+The research was in applying modern state feedback techniques using the 7D state-space representation of the 2DoF Quadrotor.